China-UK-ZSL/Resources_for_KZSL/ZS-IMGC/ZSL_Dataset/README.md

 3. `resNet101.mat` includes the following fields:
-    - features: columns correspond to image instances
+    - features: columns correspond to all image instances in the dataset
     - labels: the labels of all images in features, and the label number of a class is its row number in allclasses.txt
     - image_files: original image sources